 This week, it's all about flawless makeup.
 Just when you thought TikTok's beauty tricks couldn't get any more unusual, makeup enthusiasts started mixing their foundation with lube (yes, you read that correctly) claiming it makes a better primer than actual primer.
 In fact, the hashtag #lubeprimer has amassed an enormous 516.3 million views so far, with makeup artists and beauty novices alike jumping on the hype.
 TikToker @itsrady's video is the app's top liked, having garnered 6.5 million pairs of eyes.
 Since then, countless others have emulated the trend including beauty content creator Sean Anthony with an impressive 2.5 million views.

-The product absorbed quickly, but didn't work very well with my skincare underneath, which included sunscreen (an important step, even in the winter).
+The product absorbed quickly, but didn't work very well with my skincare underneath, which included sunscreen.
 It started to flake a lot, but I proceeded to apply my favourite Gucci Beauty foundation on top.
 It continued to ball up on my skin, but I couldn't feel too disappointed.
 Lube isn't really meant to be used in this way.
 I got to work on blending and the flaky bits finally disappeared, though they made a mess on my clothes.
 My skin did look very glowy (which I put down to the dewy feel of the lube and the highlighter in my blush) but I was most interested to see how long the makeup would last on my excessively oily skin.

-As you can see in the below TikTok video, after a couple hours of wear, my skin looked exactly the same (a win!) but I did notice some slipping towards the end of the day.
+As you can see in the below TikTok video, after a couple of hours of wear, my skin looked exactly the same (a win!) but I did notice some slipping towards the end of the day.
 That's pretty normal, though.
 So does lube make a good primer like everyone on TikTok says it does?
-In my opinion, you'd do better to stick to something that's been formulated for use under makeup, like the e.l.f Mint Melt Face Primer, £8, or the Milk Makeup Hydrogrip Primer, £14.50, both of which are adored by beauty obsessives and makeup artists.
+In my opinion, you'd do better to stick to something that's been formulated for use under makeup, like the Milk Makeup Hydrogrip Primer, which is adored by consumers and professionals.

 If I could give you one top tip, however, it would be to skip primer altogether.
 Most makeup artists I've interviewed hardly ever use the product, complaining that it creates a barrier between makeup and skin, which means it often doesn't mesh as well as it should.
 There's nothing wrong with skin texture!
 I also don't think it's necessary to layer so many products on skin, as it can cause clogged pores, especially if you're acne-prone.